Raid 2020: Reception

 Raid 2020 has been remembered as a notoriously poor game with awkward controls, confusing game mechanics, and unfair difficulty.
 Critics have ranked it among the worst games to be released on the NES, and it has contributed to Color Dreams' negative reputation.
 It was also said to reflect America's "hysteria" over the war on drugs, exploiting stereotypes of armed criminals prowling the country's neighborhoods.

-Games journalist Jeff Gerstmann considers Raid 2020 the worst NES game out of the over 610 he has played.
+Games journalist Jeff Gerstmann considers Raid 2020 one of the worst NES games released in North America, ranking it fourth worst on the system.
 After playing it, he said, "That is one of the worst games I've ever played in my life.
 But it's art.
 People should know about it."
 In 2006, the writer Seanbaby jokingly included the game in an article about games set in the future, calling it "terrible" and noting the poor reputation of Color Dreams (and its subsequent Christian-themed label, Wisdom Tree).